githubschool/thirty-minutes-to-merge/README.md

 1. Merge your approved changes into the main branch.
 1. :tada: Celebrate!
 You just completed the GitHub Flow. :tada:

+---

 ## Git Flow
 ![git_flow image](https://github.com/githubschool/thirty-minutes-to-merge/blob/main/gitflow_1.png)

+Choose a branching strategy that works for you, here are some things to consider:
+- Works well in slow development/deployment flow
+- Better suited for longer development cycles and a more structured development process
+- Works well if you need to maintain multiple versions in production
+- Good for planned releases
+- Slower, more methodical process
+- "Heavy-weight" - more overhead

+### Hands on activity
 1. Create a feature branch from the main branch named `feature-changespeed`
 1. On line 78 of the `index.html` file, alter the `start` and `min` values.
 1. Create a feature branch from the main branch named `feature-changecolor`